Mintu-Nandi-24/Membrane-fission/README.md

-These codes are written in Pythin.
+These codes are written in Python.
-Codes are prepared for different force values
+Codes are prepared for different force values.